Professor/Head of Dept. of Urdu (1957-1988)

 important positions at Petaro.
 Throughout his stay, he was the

-In Charge of Sports until he retired in 1988 and the achievements of
+In Charge of Sports until his retirement in 1988 and the achievements

 He was also In Charge of The